yashigupta4623/yashigupta4623/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" alt="Waving hand animated gif" height="45" width="45" /> there, I'm <a>Yashi Gupta</a></h1>

 ## 👨‍💻  &nbsp;About Me
-- 👀 I’m interested in new technologies like AIML, MERN Development, Google Cloud, and many more.
-- 🌱 I’m currently learning.
-- 📫 Email: yashig406@gmail.com
+- 👀 Interests: I'm passionate about exploring emerging technologies, especially in Artificial Intelligence (AI), Machine Learning (ML), MERN Development, Google Cloud, and Cloud Computing.
+I'm constantly eager to learn new frameworks and tools to stay on the cutting edge.
+- 🌱 Current Learning Journey: I'm advancing my skills in both AI/ML techniques and cloud solutions, while also strengthening my full-stack development expertise with a focus on the MERN stack.
+- 💼 Professional Skills: I have experience in frontend and backend development, problem-solving, and sharing knowledge with others, making me a strong collaborator in technical projects.
+- 📫 Contact Me: Feel free to reach out at yashig406@gmail.com.

 ## 🛠 &nbsp;Tech Stack